paulirish/devtools-frontend/test/unit/README.md

-To skip a flaky unit test, create a new bug on [crbug.com](https://crbug.com) in the `Chromium > Platform > DevTools` component, and modify the `it` or `describe` block accordingly by adding `.skip` to it, adding a preceeding comment why the test is skipp and adding the `crbug.com` reference to the test block string.
+To skip a flaky unit test, create a new bug on [crbug.com](https://crbug.com) in the `Chromium > Platform > DevTools` component, and modify the `it` or `describe` block accordingly by adding `.skip` to it, adding a preceding comment why the test is skip and adding the `crbug.com` reference to the test block string.
 For example

 ```js